kingsloi/philips-brothers-docs/inventory/Inventory.md

 An "Inventory Item" can be anything.
 The smallest screw, to the biggest transform.
 What you wish to store as inventory is entirely up to you.

-An inventory item is made up of the following tabs:
+An inventory item is made up of the following tabs and fields:

 * ## General Information